 Introductory information about the tutorial (in this file) includes:

-experiment with all the tasks required to develop almost any CORBA program
+Despite its simple design, the Hello World program lets you learn and experiment with all the tasks required to develop almost any CORBA program that uses static invocation.

 The lessons in this tutorial are listed below.

-work through the tutorial.
-Follow the instructions listed for your
+You can run the Hello World application before you work through the tutorial.
+Follow the instructions listed for your operating system:

 The source code for the Hello World example is located in [Path_to_JDK]/docs/guide/idl/examples/Hello.
 The following instructions assume you can use port 1050 for the Java IDL name server.
 Substitute a different port if necessary.
 (Note that to use a port below 1024, you need root access on Unix machines and administrator privileges on Wintel machines.)
 Substitute the completely-qualified path to your JDK installation for [Path_to_JDK]